Star-Spangled Banner Tartan—THE PAST

 Anthem Origins Woven In

-• Reds and oranges evoke the bombardment of Fort McHenry
+• Reds and fiery oranges evoke the bombardment of Fort McHenry

-• Smoky blues echo the quiet sky that greeted the dawn
+• Smoky blues whisper the quiet dawn that followed the night’s fierce trial

-• Intersections recall shells bursting in the night, proof the flag endured
+• Dynamic intersections recall shells bursting in the night, proof the flag endured

 “The star is a symbol of the heavens and the divine goal to which man has aspired from time immemorial; the stripe is symbolic of the rays of light emanating from the sun.”